gluon-lang/gluon/TUTORIAL.md

 ### Variants

 While records are great for grouping related data together there is often a need to have data which can be one of several variants.
-Unlike records, variants need to be defined before their use.
+Unlike records, variants need to be defined before they can be used.

 ```f#,rust
 type MyOption a = | Some a | None